 Download or request a copy of the guide, Additional Facts for Black Men and Their Families.

 Other risk factors for prostate cancer diagnosis and worse outcomes are social and environmental factors—particularly a diet that is low in vegetables and high in processed meat and saturated fat—and lifestyle.
 Men who are overweight or obese are at greater risk of developing an aggressive form of prostate cancer.
 Research has shown that in obese men, recovery from surgery tends to be longer and more difficult, and the risk of dying from prostate cancer can be higher.

 In the past few years, we’ve learned that prostate cancer really is several diseases with different causes.
 More aggressive and fatal cancers likely have different underlying causes than slow-growing tumors.

-For example, while smoking has not been thought to be a risk factor for low-risk prostate cancer, it may be a risk factor for aggressive prostate cancer.
+For example, while smoking does not appear to be a risk factor for low-risk prostate cancer, it may be a risk factor for aggressive prostate cancer.
 Likewise, lack of vegetables in the diet (especially broccoli-family vegetables) is linked to a higher risk of aggressive prostate cancer, but not to low-risk prostate cancer.

 Body mass index, a measure of obesity, is not linked to being diagnosed with prostate cancer overall.
 In fact, obese men may have a relatively lower PSA levels than non-obese men due to dilution of the PSA in a larger blood volume.
-However, obese men are more likely to have aggressive disease.
+However, obese men are more likely to be diagnosed with aggressive disease.

-Other risk factors for aggressive prostate cancer include:
+Other factors that have been linked to aggressive prostate cancer include: